-Environmental and Other Matters Pertaining to the Stibnite Gold Project environmental effects, spanning nearly 100 years from the early 1900s until today.
-Actions by prior operators and government agencies have addressed some of the historic environmental issues, but extensive disturbance and effects remain.
+Environmental and Other Matters Pertaining to the Stibnite Gold Project

+The Project is located in a historic mining district with extensive and widespread exploration and mining activity, and related environmental effects, spanning nearly 100 years from the early 1900s until today.
+Actions by prior operators and government agencies have addressed some of the historic environmental issues, but extensive disturbance and adverse environmental impacts remain.